-Perfectly moist and succulent salmon sits atop a fragrant lemon herb rice, and is topped with a lemon caper chimichurri.
-Pressure Cooker Salmon and Rice With Lemon Caper Chimichurri is incredibly quick and simple, and when topped with this quick chimichurri, is elegant enough for a special dinner!
+Salmon cooked in an Instant Pot sits atop a fragrant lemon herb rice, and is topped with lemon caper chimichurri.
+This Pressure Cooker Salmon and Rice With Lemon Caper Chimichurri recipe is elegant enough for a special dinner!

 Hola from steamy McAllen, Texas!
 It’s Tamara from Beyond Mere Sustenance here with another healthful, fresh, and tasty seafood dish made lightening fast in your pressure cooker.
 Cooking fish in a pressure cooker has become a “go to” cooking method for me.
 It’s a very forgiving cooking method; the moist heat does not dry out the fish.